chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

 <img src="../graphics/2020-09-05-deep-learning-for-aircraft-recognition/img12_first_model.png" style='margin-left: auto; margin-right: auto; display: block;'>

 ### Choosing the Best Weights
 The best set of model weights was chosen based on **validation loss**.
 This is because accuracy isn't exactly the best metric to represent model ability.
-Consider the two scenarios:
+Consider the following two scenarios:

 1. The model predicts an image contains an F-15 with 90% probability (and 0.5% each for the remaining 20 classes)
 2. The model predicts an image contains an F-15 with 20% probability (and 4% each for the remaining 20 classes)